angel-js/ngl.mock/README.md

     qux: function quxMock () { ... }
   };

-  // suppose you have used `$injector.get`:
+  // suppose we have used `$injector.get`:
-  // you will need to provide a mock for it!
+  // we need to provide a mock for it

   var get = function (dependency) {
     return mocks[dependency];